No extension, no big deal for Packers’ Aaron Rodgers

 “I’m optimistic about it, yeah,” Bulaga said about targeting the season opener.
 “Yeah I’m disappointed that I started on PUP.
 Been a tough road rehabbing and getting back to this point ... but that’s part of the process and I’ve got to keep going.”

 Notes: King, the team’s top draft pick last year, also broke up a pass to Geronimo Allison on the next play after his interception.
 King played through a shoulder injury for much of last season before getting shut down in December.
 Healthy again, King displayed the type of talent that makes the Packers hopeful that they can improve in the secondary this season.
 “I made a couple plays where I got tangled up and had to go to the ground.
 I feel good,” King said. ...
 McCarthy said he also thinks veteran OLB Nick Perry (ankle) will be ready for the season opener after starting camp on the PUP list. ...
 OLB Clay Matthews may wear a visor on his helmet this season to help protect his surgically repaired nose.
-It got broken last month after McCarthy was hit by a line drive by teammate Lucas Patrick during a team charity softball game.
-Matthews was pitching.
+It got broken last month during a charity softball game after Matthews, who was pitching, was hit by a line drive by teammate Lucas Patrick.
 “So I ate it, walked off the field so as to not create mass hysteria, and proceeded to go through the route of surgery and all that fun stuff,” Matthews said wryly in recounting the accident.
 “So two weeks I’ll never get back thanks to Lucas Patrick over there.”

+This version corrects a typo to show that Matthews was hit by the line drive.

 More AP NFL: https://pro32.ap.org and https://twitter.com/AP_NFL